a-vasilev/building-microservices/README.md

 ### Principles of microservices

  #### Independently deployable
+ Every microservice should be self contained and redeploying it should not   depend on any other microservice.
  #### Modeled around a business domain
  #### Automate every aspect
  #### Hide implementation details